 Where Do Coconuts Come From?
 And How Do We Use Them?

 We may feel as though we’ve struck gold in such a versatile product.
-But what is the cost to the environment?
+But what is the cost of this coconut craze to the environment?

 Unless you live in a tropical habitat where coconuts are grown locally, the coconuts and secondary products you use have to travel from far-off places and across oceans; Indonesia, the Philippines and India are the leading producers of the commodity.